Skip to Content

 Plaster Finish Companies

-An appealing and incredibly durable substitute to conventional pool coatings is offered to pool owners by Diamond Brite finishes.
+An appealing and incredibly durable substitute to conventional coatings is offered to homeowners by Diamond Brite finishes.
 They come in a selection of hues and textures.

-An accentuated, non-fading surface is produced by this plaster pool finish company by mixing resilient quartz aggregate with white cement.
-The end result is a distinctive finish that can survive years of family pleasure including the impacts of extreme weather and aggressive chemicals.
+This plaster finish company produces an accentuated, non-fading surface by mixing resilient quartz aggregate with white cement.
+The end result is a distinctive finish that can survive years of family pleasure, including the impacts of extreme weather and aggressive chemicals.

 Diamond Brite makes it simple to match your color schemes with a selection of 17 unique factory-blended finish colors.
 The pigments are mixed thoroughly, non-fading, and wear-resistant.
 The common lifespan of this plaster is 9 to 12 years.